bonimy/MushROMs/.github/ISSUE_TEMPLATE.md

 **Example**:
 The project currently does not have an ISSUE_TEMPLATE.md file
-# Features
+# Features/Steps to Reproduce
->List the benefits of resolving your issue here.
-This section is optional and likely not needed for bug reports.
+>List the benefits of resolving your issue here, or the steps to reproduce it for bugs.

 **Example**:
 An ISSUE_TEMPLATE.md file guides new contributors to discuss their problems and ideas in a format existing contributors are already familiar with.

 Additionally, such a file helps improve our organizational quality by keeping a consistent  standard for every issue.
 We spend more time thinking about the content provided and less time trying to make sense of how a contributor formatted their issue.
-# Resolution
+# Resolution/Bug tracking progress
 >If you have a proposed resolution ready, discuss it here. try to organize it in separate labels if there is a lot of content.
 This format is also helpful if you want to use the [Task List](#task-list) section also.
+>For bug reports this section can cover progress tracking the bug, possibly related issues, or previous resolution attempts.

 **Example**:
 ## Create an example template